oracle/ojdbc-extensions/ojdbc-provider-oci/README.md

 [example-vault.properties](example-vault.properties).

 ## Vault Username Provider
-Provides Oracle JDBC with a username that is managed by the OCI Vault service.
+The Vault Username Provider provides Oracle JDBC with a username that is managed by the OCI Vault service.
 This is a Resource Provider identified by the name `ojdbc-provider-oci-vault-username`.